-France’s Macron to reshuffle government after parliament win
+France’s Macron to reshuffle govt after huge parliament win

 Republic on the Move! and its allies from the Modem party took 350 seats — more than the 289 seats needed for a majority, according to the Interior Ministry’s definitive results.

+During a visit to the Paris Air Show, Macron declined Monday to comment on the parliament election.
+His government is expected to pass its first set of measures during a special parliamentary session starting on June 27 — laws to strengthen security, improve ethics in politics and reform France’s restrictive labor laws.
-The Republicans and allies are the main opposition group with 137 seats.

-The Socialist Party, which dominated the outgoing Assembly, got only 29 seats.
+The conservative Republicans and their allies are the main opposition group in parliament, winning 137 seats.
+The Socialist Party, which dominated the outgoing Assembly, was the main loser in Sunday’s vote, winning only 29 seats.

-Far-left leader Jean-Luc Melenchon’s party won 17 seats, over the minimum of 15 needed to form a group, a tool that provides extra funds, speaking time and other ways to weigh in on policy.
+Far-left leader Jean-Luc Melenchon’s party won 17 seats, over the minimum of 15 needed to form a group, a tool that provides extra funds and speaking time.

-Macron’s government is expected to pass a first set of measures at parliament during a special session starting on June 27 to strengthen security, enact legislation on ethics in politics and a major labor reform.
+The far-right party National Front party won 8 seats — up from 2 in the outgoing Assembly — including one for its leader, Marine Le Pen.

+Le Pen on Monday praised Sunday’s vote as “historic” result but denounced an “anti-democratic voting system” that she says doesn’t represent the “real weight” of her far-right party in the country.